MPMcIntyre/ReacTaur--React.ts-Tauri_Boilerplate/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the typescript template, thus if you are familiar with most React.ts apps, you should have a foothold.

+# Notes

+Please note that the initial build and packaging take much longer than normal.

 # Getting Started

 Ensure that you have visited [Tauri's](https://tauri.studio/en/docs/getting-started/intro) website and installed the following: